barak/terminus/README.md

 terminal will open a contextual menu which also allows to subdivide it horizontally or vertically, in tiles.

+In the top-left side of the terminal there is a "search" icon.
+Clicking on it (or pressing Ctrl+f) will open the search subwindow for that terminal.
+Typing anything and pressing Return will highlight the first match in the full buffer.
+Pressing Return again will show the next match; pressing Shift+Return will show the previous match.

+By default, literal matches will be shown; but clicking on the "Use regular expressions" checkbox will change this, allowing to use RegExes in the search entry.
+If the regular expression is invalid, an "error" icon will be shown to the right of the entry.

 A terminal can be dragged from the top bar (the red one), and dropped into another terminal (being added as a new tile), into a new tab in an existing window by dropping it into the tabs bar or the title bar, or into a new window if dropped outside any